strong-config/node/README.md

 1. **Check [the Strong Config website](https://strong-config.dev) for more documentation**

-   The full documentation lives on https://strong-config.dev — check it out to learn how to:
+   Check out the full documentation on https://strong-config.dev to learn how to:
    - Encrypt your config
    - Validate your config against a schema
    - Generate TypeScript types for your config